Commonwealth Bank of Australia hit with insurance class action

 “Slater and Gordon is still being contacted by large numbers of Commonwealth Bank customers who should never have been sold the products, yet have never been remediated,” Slater and Gordon practice group leader Andrew Paull said in a statement.

+A CBA spokesperson said the bank had not been served with legal proceedings but that it would consider any allegations once it has the lawsuit in hand.

-Similar lawsuits against Westpac Banking Corp and Australia and New Zealand Banking Group were filed in February, while National Australia Bank Ltd reached a A$49.5-million ($34.37 million) settlement in a class action lawsuit in November. ($1 = 1.4403 Australian dollars) (Reporting by Shreya Mariam Job in Bengaluru)
+Similar lawsuits against Westpac Banking Corp (WBC.AX) and Australia and New Zealand Banking Group (ANZ.AX) were filed in February, while National Australia Bank Ltd (NAB.AX) reached a A$49.5-million ($34.37 million) settlement in a class action lawsuit in November.

+Reporting by Shreya Mariam Job in Bengaluru; Editing by Stephen Coates & Shri Navaratnam